electricimp/imp-central-impt/TestingGuide.md

 By default, the tool searches for all test files according to the file names and/or patterns specified in the [test configuration](#test-configuration) file.
 The search starts from the test home and includes all sub-directories.
 The tool looks for all test cases in the files it discovers.
 All test methods in all located test cases are considered as viable tests for execution.
 For a particular run, you may select a subset of test files, test cases and test methods by specifying the `--tests` option; see [here](#running-selective-tests) for more details.

-Every selected test file is a source of a new build (Deployment), so there will be as many different builds as there are selected test files for execution.
+Every selected test file is a source for building and deploying code, so there will be as many different builds as there are selected test files for execution.
 Test files (builds) run in an arbitrary order.

 Every test file (build) runs on all devices currently assigned to the Device Group specified in the [test configuration](#test-configuration) file one by one: no device is run until the previous device has completed testing.
 Devices are chosen in an arbitrary order.
 A test file (build) running on one device is called a test session.
 When the build completes on the last device, the next test file (build) starts running on the same set of devices, again one after the other.